ISCHEMIC STROKE / CLASSIFICATION AND ETIOLOGY

 • hemorrhages or asymptomatic microbleeds (GRE/SWI sequences)

-• atrophy
+• cerebral atrophy

-• unilateral findings in up to 18%
+• unilateral finding is observed in up to 18%

 • concentric stenosis

-• no or minimal enhancement
+• minimal or absent enhancement

 • homogeneous T2 signal

-• absence of atherosclerosis
+• absence of atherosclerotic changes

 • detection of collaterals

-• Ivy sign – increased signal on MR FLAIR and T1C+ in the leptomeninges and perivascular spaces – indicates slow or retrograde flow in the leptomeningeal and cortical arteries Moyamoya - evidence of leptomeningeal collaterals (Ivy sign) [Ohta, 1995] [Tharayil, 2019]
+• Ivy sign – increased signal intensity on MR FLAIR and T1C+ in the leptomeninges and perivascular spaces – indicates slow or retrograde flow in the leptomeningeal and cortical arteries Moyamoya - evidence of leptomeningeal collaterals (Ivy sign) [Ohta, 1995] [Tharayil, 2019]

 • neurosonology